 Capricious and annoying, psoriasis is known as the most perplexing and persistent among skin diseases.
-Definition of psoriasis is bunch of symptoms appear in psoriasis.
+It kills your confidence when you got psoriasis on face.
+The definition of psoriasis is a bunch of symptoms that appear in psoriasis.
 Psoriasis is a non-contagious (not spread by physical contact), a chronic autoimmune skin disease that causes a thick, patchy, red rash with chalky, silvery-white dry scales.

 Sometimes these patches crack and bleed.
-Unfortunately, when you get psoriasis on face, it is no longer just itch and bleed but become a great embarrassment.
+Unfortunately, when you get psoriasis on face, it is no longer just itch and bleeds, but also becomes a great embarrassment.

 What Psoriasis means